-You can have a problem of fabric being twisted.
+You can have a problem with the fabric being twisted.
 So move the strip around to make it fold correctly.

-Making the bias tape with bias tape maker
+Making the bias tape with the bias tape maker

 Tape makers come in many different sizes, so you can always find the right size for your projects.
 Great little gadget!